Working through things without losing it

 So, my bride and I had a few heated moments today.
 It is rare, but we still get at cross-purposes and even get upset with each other.
-We got through it just fine, and I noticed a few things that were very good in how we did that.
+We got through it just fine, and I noticed a few things that went well.
+Dissecting it, here are the good things we did:

 - We each stood up for what we needed.

 - We each tried to understand and value what our spouse needed.

 - We each said things to assure the other we were not angry.

 - We both were willing to assume blame.